IceNinja2017/Yarnify-Online-Ordering-System/README.md

 ⚠️ **Note:** For security reasons, `.env` files are **not included** in this repository.
 👉 Please contact the repository owner to obtain the required `.env` files.

+---

+## 🌱 Working with Branches

+This project is split into feature branches for each service:
+- auth-service
+- product-service
+- payment-service

+### 🔄 Keeping Your Branch Up-to-Date with main

+Before pushing new changes, always update your branch with the latest code from main.

+1. Make sure you are on your service branch (example: auth-service):
+   git checkout auth-service

+2. Fetch the latest changes:
+   git fetch origin

+3. Merge main into your branch:
+   git merge origin/main

+   If there are merge conflicts, resolve them in your code editor, then run:
+   git add .
+   git commit

+4. Push the updated branch to GitHub:
+   git push origin auth-service

+---

+Tip: Always pull updates before starting work to avoid large conflicts.
+If you want a clean history, you can use:
+   git rebase origin/main
+instead of merge (advanced).